-Where Φ stands for the standard normal cumulative distribution, x{ii} is vector defining the rating of borrower i at time t (and potentially others exogenous firms specific characteristics), μ_r is the vector of parameters of the fixed effect of rating implying a translation of the default rate, g_t is a vector of observable macroeconomic variables, m_r is a vector of parameters capturing the sensibility of each borrower i to macroeconomic conditions, γ_t is a vector of unobserved factors and z is the design matrix of random effects.
+Where Φ stands for the standard normal cumulative distribution, Y{ii} is a dummy equating one when the counterparty i is in default at time t, x{ii} is vector defining the rating of borrower i at time t (and potentially others exogenous firms specific characteristics), μ_r is the vector of parameters controlling the effect of rating on the transition to default status, g_i is a vector of observable macroeconomic variables, m_r is a vector of parameters capturing the sensibility of each borrower i to macroeconomic conditions, γ_i is a vector of unobserved factors and z is the design matrix of random effects.
 This approach allows considering a multifactor framework that may help capturing the dependency structure across exposures by adding new latent factors that are linked to observable characteristics of the borrower, such as its size, location, sector or other observable characteristics depending on the nature of the loan.
 In particular our model takes into account default correlation both between and within clusters.
 Extending the Merton-Vasicek model, on which the calculus of the regulatory capital is based, is motivated by the recent findings in the credit risk literature (see for instance Lucas, Koopman and Schwaab, 2012) who demonstrates that relying on a single common factor capturing the business cycle leads to underestimating default correlation and thus portfolio losses.

 Within this framework, at least three approaches can be used to include the macroeconomic scenario and perform a stress test.
-The first one considers a conventional single factor model and integrates directly the macro-variables in the GLMM model.
+The first approach considers a conventional single factor model and integrates directly the macro-variables in the GLMM model.
 In this case we interpret the factor as a frailty indicator as is usually done in the literature.
-The second one considers a multi-factor framework and introduces additional latent factors related to macroeconomic variables.
+The second approach considers a multi-factor framework and introduces additional latent factors related to macroeconomic variables.
 Finally, another approach is to consider the impact of macroeconomic factors on the estimated values of latent factors through a second satellite model.